 The RadioKit SDK is designed for software developers who want to simplify the iOS app development process when creating an iPhone or iPad radio app.
 This SDK is targeted for developers already familiar with the iOS SDK, but who want to save a large amount of time by using radio streaming features from a well tested library.
 This will allow a developer to focus more time on creating other portions of their app to make it unique, such as the user interface or other features.

 This SDK is licensed on a per-app project basis.
 The cost is just $99 per unique app project, regardless of the number of users or downloads your app receives.
 A reduced pricing of $50 per app project is available for students and college radio stations.
 Volume discounts are also available if you would like to license the SDK for a number of different iOS app projects.
+If you are interested in any other licensing arrangements, please contact us via the "Contact" link at the top of this page.

 Our RadioKit SDK is a static library which provides all the audio handling functionality one would need for an iOS radio app.
 Used internally here at Stormy Productions since 2008 and released as a stand-alone SDK in 2009, RadioKit has been constantly updated to maintain compatibility with each iOS release.
 This is solid proven technology - it is used in iPhone radio apps that have been downloaded tens of millions of times and are used on a day-to-day basis.